dflib/dflib/README.md

 manipulation tools you may be used to in SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.

 It is somewhat close to Python [pandas](https://pandas.pydata.org/), except it is intended to be used with Java and other JVM languages.

+DFLib comes with connectors for a variety of data formats: CSV, Excel, RDBMS (JDBC), Avro, JSON, etc.

 ## Project Links